 Growing up, Boehm’s interaction with Christians was limited to being told that he was going to hell because he practiced the wrong religion.
 They presented Jesus to him as a man who was elevated to the status of God and worshipped as such, which he saw as idolatry and paganism.
 He was also viscerally aware of the unpleasant history between Jewish-Christian relations — Jesus simply was not for his people, he thought.

-“It was in that name [of Jesus] that my people have been persecuted and killed … people coming to towns with a Bible in one hand and a sword in another, and saying ‘Choose,’ ” Boehm recalled.
+“It was in that name that my people have been persecuted and killed … people coming to towns with a Bible in one hand and a sword in another, and saying ‘Choose,’ ” Boehm recalled.
 “So, the message I was going to hell because I had the wrong religion — spoken to me by what seemed like hypocrites — was never really compelling of a witness.”

 But something different happened around Easter in 1994, when Boehm was 26.
 Some Christians shared with him about a Jesus he’d never heard about.